HongfeiJu/ChannelX/README.md

 10. Run ```npm install date-fns@next @date-io/date-fns``` .
 11. Run ```npm install --save react-dates moment``` .
 12. Run ```npm install react-bootstrap-sweetalert``` .
+13. Run ```npm install sweetalert --save``` .
-13. Run ```npm audit fix``` if there are any warnings or error with your version of npm.
+14. Run ```npm audit fix``` if there are any warnings or error with your version of npm.
-14. Run ```npm start``` to start the the application.
+15. Run ```npm start``` to start the the application.
 It will open up in the browser at ```http://localhost:3000```.
-15. You will be taken to the landing page where you can select Register button which will take yoy to Signup Page.
+16. You will be taken to the landing page where you can select Register button which will take yoy to Signup Page.
-16. Enter your details and click ```submit``` to register.
+17. Enter your details and click ```submit``` to register.
 You will be taken to home page if your email address is valid.
-17. Click on signout in Home page to log out of application.
+18. Click on signout in Home page to log out of application.